ScottSWu/polyhedra/README.md

 sudo yum install git-all # Fedora
 ```

-Verify `git` is installed by running `git -v`.
-Then clone this repository with:
+Verify `git` is installed by running `git --version`.
+Then clone this repository
+with:
 ```
 git clone https://github.com/<your username>/polyhedra.git
 ```